 Ranking Top 50 Bachelor’s Degree Programs in Psychology

-Purdue boasts the best on-campus bachelor's program in psychology in the United States.
+Purdue boasts one of the best undergrad psychology programs in the United States.
 Students select one of two tracks: psychological sciences or brain and behavioral sciences.
 Both programs require 120 credits and 14 psychology courses, and incoming juniors with a minimum 3.5 GPA qualify for the honors program.

 Purdue offers several career services, including resume critiques, internship search strategies, and mock interviews.
 Purdue also maintains a blog and podcast that cover professional development and networking best practices.
 Thanks to these resources, 95% of recent Purdue graduates report a positive career outcome.